formlio/forml/docs/lifecycle.rst

 depending on the project stage.

 .. caution::
-   Do not confuse the lifecycles with the :ref:`execution mechanism <platform-mechanism>`.
+   Do not confuse the lifecycles with the :ref:`execution mechanism <platform-execution>`.
 ForML projects can be operated in a number of different ways each of which is still subject to a particular lifecycle.